United States anti-abortion movement: History

 Lisa Miller of The Washington Post wrote about the younger, more feminine face of the anti-abortion movement with the rise of leaders such as Lila Rose of Live Action, Marjorie Dannenfelser of the Susan B. Anthony List, Charmaine Yoest of Americans United for Life, Penny Nance of Concerned Women for America, and Kristan Hawkins of Students for Life, all "youngish Christian working mothers with children at home" who seek to combat the image of the anti-abortion movement as made up of "old white men" who cannot relate to the experience of pregnant women.

 The anti-abortion movement has been successful in recent years in promoting new laws against abortion within the states.
 The Guttmacher Institute said eighty laws restricting abortion were passed in the first six months of 2011, "more than double the previous record of 34 abortion restrictions enacted in 2005—and more than triple the 23 enacted in 2010".

 In 2019, six U.S. states (Georgia, Kentucky, Louisiana, Missouri, Mississippi, and Ohio) enacted fetal heartbeat abortion bills.
 These heartbeat bills generally restrict abortion to the time period in pregnancy before a fetal heartbeat can be detected (which can be as early as six weeks of gestation or as late as twelve weeks).
 The bills face legal challenges, with their supporters stating they hope the legislation will allow the United States Supreme Court to reconsider Roe v Wade.
 Other abortion-related laws passed in several US states during this time period, which were upheld by the judicial system, include laws requiring an ultrasound before an abortion and laws that mandate fetal burial or cremation after an abortion.

-In June 2022, the Supreme Court voted to overturn Roe v.
-Wade, allowing states to regulate their own separate abortion laws and effectively ending the nationwide right to abortion.
+In June 2022, by its 6–3 ruling in Dobbs v.
+Jackson Women's Health Organization, the Supreme Court upheld Mississippi's abortion law at issue in the case.
+In a 5–4 ruling, the court found there is no constitutional right to abortion and overruled Roe v.
+Wade and Planned Parenthood v.
+Casey, ending a constitutionally protected nationwide right to abortion and allowing states to make their own separate abortion laws.